PitPik/scrollHandler/README.md

  - possible callbacks for 'per cycle' calculations / manipulations
  - automatically adds containers if added to the DOM

-In the [demo](http://dematte.at/scrollHandler) you can see how to make smooth parallax effects with almost no JS efford and very little DOM tree access.
+In the [demo](http://dematte.at/scrollHandler) you can see how to make smooth parallax effects with almost no JS effort and very little DOM tree access.

 ## Usage